nubificus/vaccel-tutorials/lab3/README.md

 - [call `vaccel_exec` with these arguments](https://github.com/nubificus/vaccel-tutorial-code/blob/main/app/wrapper_exec.c#L24)
 - [finalize the session](https://github.com/nubificus/vaccel-tutorial-code/blob/main/app/wrapper_exec.c#L31)

-To build the library and the wrapper program we need to have a built of the `vaccelrt` source tree.
+To build the library and the wrapper program we need to have a build of the `vaccelrt` source tree.
 For more info have a look at the [lab1](https://github.com/nubificus/vaccel-tutorials/tree/main/lab1) and [lab2](https://github.com/nubificus/vaccel-tutorials/tree/main/lab2) tutorials